JustSleightly/Resources/Terms and Conditions.md

 # Terms and Conditions

 Please read the below thoroughly, as well as all [Store Rules](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#store-rules), and the product information for the product you're interested in before making a purchase.
+By purchasing a product, you agree to these Terms and Conditions & [Privacy Policy](https://github.com/JustSleightly/Resources/blob/main/Privacy%20Policy.md).

 ## General Terms and Conditions